 What is the duration of the Futta Saur trek?

-The Fuuta Saur trek promises a memorable experience spread across six days and five nights.
+The Futta Saur trek promises a memorable experience which can last for around six to seven days.